nzaman7878/javascript-interview-exercises/README.md

 40 - Create a class representing a Book with propertise like title, author , and year.
 Add a method to the Book class to get the book's age (current year - year of publication).

 41 - Create a subclass 'Magazine' that extends the book class with an additional property issue . add a method to the magazine class to get the magazines issue number.

+42 - Create an object persons with propertise like name and age .Then, create a new object student that inherits from persons and has an additional property studentID .
+Add a method to the persons object and demonstrate that student also has access to it.